 | Allowed Zones | Most R (residential) zones; varies by specific district |

-| Max Size (Detached) | Greater of 30% of required rear yard OR 450 sq ft |
+| Max Size (Detached) | Larger of 450 sq ft or 30% of the required rear yard (detached accessory building footprint) |

-| Max Size (Attached) | 35% of gross floor area of primary dwelling; maximum 1,000 sq ft total |
+| Max Size (Attached) | Up to 35% of the gross floor area of the primary dwelling (no separate square-foot cap) |

 | Max Size (JADU) | N/A (DC uses basement apartments/ADUs) |

-| Max Height | 2 stories; 22 ft maximum (detached) |
+| Max Height | 2 stories / 20 ft maximum (detached accessory building) |

 | Max Units | 1 accessory apartment per lot only |